 - Assignment: Submit Abstract to email@example.com Writing Assignment Three.

 Final and edited reports (3,000 - 4,000 words) describing the background of your project, approach taken, methods used, results and discussion are due by the end of SUNFEST in electronic form (MS Word).
 We have created a template for you to use.
 That template, which includes instructions for writing the report, can be found here.
 Drafts of the report are due one week before the end of the program to your advisor (for technical feedback).
 For exact due date see Calendar.

 7. Lunch club meetings (12-1:30)

 Throughout the summer we will organize informal luncheon meetings during which faculty members or graduate students talk about their work.
 This will give you the opportunity to learn what is going on in the School and also learn how to present research.
-These brown-bag luncheons are usually on Fridays.
+These brown-bag luncheons are usually on Thursdays or Fridays.